Aflinxh/feesight-machine-learning/README.md

 4. Run the code in the notebook in the specified order.

 ## How to Test the Model?
+1. Make sure the .ipynb has access to .h5 file
-1. Go to the last cell code sequence in the notebook and run it.
+2. Go to the last cell code sequence in the notebook and run it.
 Then, input the date with format YYYY-MM-DD.

 ## Developer
 - [Alfin Gusti Alamsyah](https://github.com/Aflinxh)